 Congratulations to Kale-ab Tessera whose work, Learning compact, general purpose neural network architectures, received the "Best Poster" award at the 2019 Deep Learning Indaba.

-He wins a trip to Long Beach, California in December, where he will attend NIPS 2017.
+He wins a trip to Vancouver, Canada in December, where he will attend NeurIPS 2019.